FullstackGJJ/ynab-transaction-differ/src/BankAccountTransactionParser/Domain.md

 An expert BankAccountTransactionParser should always be able to:

-- Return a correct bank account transaction when given a valid delimited row
+- Create a correct bank account transaction when given a valid delimited row and compatible row header map

 An expert BankAccountTransactionParser under the right conditions can: